Lumease-Developpement-Web/JS-ScrollPopup/README.md

 1. Open the terminal and enter:

-``bash
+bash:
-- git config --global user.name "YourUsername"
+- 'git config --global user.name "YourUsername"'
-- git config --global user.email "your@mail.com"
+- 'git config --global user.email "your@mail.com"'
-- git config --global --list  # Checks that the username and email are correctly registered
+- 'git config --global --list  # Checks that the username and email are correctly registered'

 Then, open the terminal and enter the following commands:

 cd Desktop/folder-name
-- git add .
+- 'git add .'
-- git commit -m "Your commit message"
+- 'git commit -m "Your commit message"'
-- git push -u origin main
+- 'git push -u origin main'

 From VS Code:

 Select "Bash" in the terminal, then enter:
-- git add .
+- 'git add .'
-- git commit -m "Your commit message"
+- 'git commit -m "Your commit message"'
-- git push -u origin main
+- 'git push -u origin main'

 ## Auteur